underworldcode/UWGeodynamics/joss/paper.md

 - Partial melt calculation and associated change in viscosity / heat production.
 - Simple definition of passive tracers and grid of tracers.
 - Simple Phase changes
-- 2 way coupling with the surface processes model pyBadlands [@Salles2018].
+- 2-way coupling with the surface processes model pyBadlands [@Salles2018].

-UWGeo comes with a series of examples, benchmarks and tutorials setups that can be used as cookbook recipes.
-They also provide a wide range of teaching materials useful to introduce numerical geodynamic modeling to students.
+UWGeo comes with a series of examples, benchmarks and tutorial setups that can be used as cookbook recipes.
+They provide a wide range of teaching materials useful to introduce numerical geodynamic modeling to students.

-New functionalities are constantly added to the code and contributions are more than welcomed.
+New functionalities are constantly being added to the code and contributions are more than welcomed.
 You can access the full documentation online at https://uwgeodynamics.readthedocs.io

 # Audience